 Empress Julia Domna Roman Empire silver denarius coin.

-Minted at the Laodicea ad Mare Syria mint between 196 to 202 CE during the reign of her husband Emperor Septimius Severus.
+Minted at the Laodicea ad Mare mint between 196 to 202 CE during the reign of her husband Emperor Septimius Severus.

 Mature portrait of the Empress.

 Approx. 19mm, 3.03g, RIC 637 var.